Homepage > Blank IRS 1098-T Template

 What is the IRS 1098-T form?

-The IRS 1098-T form is used by eligible educational institutions in the United States to report information about their students.
-It primarily details the qualified tuition and related expenses paid during the tax year.
-Students can use this form to claim education tax credits, such as the American Opportunity Credit and the Lifetime Learning Credit, which can help reduce the overall tax burden.
+The IRS 1098-T form, also known as the Tuition Statement, is used by eligible educational institutions to report information about qualified tuition and related expenses.
+This form helps students and their families determine if they qualify for education tax credits, such as the American Opportunity Credit or the Lifetime Learning Credit.

 Who receives a 1098-T form?

-Students who paid qualified expenses for postsecondary education at eligible institutions should receive a 1098-T form.
-This includes universities, colleges, and vocational schools that participate in federal student aid programs.
-The form is sent to both the student and the IRS for record-keeping purposes.
+Students who paid qualified tuition and related expenses at eligible institutions during the tax year typically receive a 1098-T form.
+This includes students enrolled at colleges, universities, and certain vocational schools.
+The institution is responsible for sending this form to both the student and the IRS.

 What information is included on the 1098-T form?

-How should I use the 1098-T form for tax purposes?
+How do I use the 1098-T form for tax purposes?

 Common mistakes